What is the FGYO?

 - documents used for communication on the project and the FGYO.

 For more information on the content of these documents and deadlines, please consult the guidelines of the FGYO.

 I am organizing a contest and I would like to give away small FGYO-prizes.
 How can I order them?

 Please complete the online form.

-Please consult the call for projects for the Franco-German Day and use the online form for all equipment orders.
+Please consult the call for projects for the Franco-German Day.

 Several grants are available for various trilateral programs.
 Depending on your field of activity, you can contact Department II (School exchanges and extracurricular exchanges), Department III (Vocational training and university exchanges) or Department IV (Intercultural trainings) for more information.
 Please consult the subsidy guidelines of the FGYO for school exchanges.